-The next PRLS board meeting is on February 27th online, and Camrose representative Joy-Anne Murphy cannot attend.
-Alternate Renee Greer also cannot attend, and a new alternate is sought.
-Tonight's motion will need to go to Camrose City Council's next meeting on February 24th, for final approval.
+Large PLS board meeting February 27th online.
+Joy-Anne can not attend as she has a meeting conflict.
+Usually asks alternate Renee to attend, however due to work commitments Renee is unable to attend.
+Tonight's motion will need to go to the City's next meeting on February 24th, for final approval.

-Motion 12/25 M/C - Joy-Anne Murphy: I move to rescind Renee Geer as alternate for PRLS board and appoint Cheryl Dezall to be the alternate going forward.
+Motion 12/25 M/C - Joy-Anne: I move to rescind Renee Geer as alternate for PLS board and appoint Cheryl Dezall to be the alternate going forward.
+Joy-Anne will forward Cheryl the link after the council approves on the 24th